SodikulPadli/node-typscript-test/README.md

 # node-typscript-test
-clone project in your repository install all package with  npm i npm run fizbuzz npm run polindrome
+clone project in your repository install all package with  npm i, npm run fizbuzz, npm run polindrome